willdotk/RevitHandyTools/README.md

 # RevitHandyTools
-Handy Revit tools using Revit API and practicing c#
+Handy tools to use Revit quick and easy.

 <h2>Coordination Panel</h2>
 <ul>
-    <li>Model Transmit - To clean up the current project for model transmit.</li>
+    <li>Model Transmit - To clean up the current and prepare for model transmit.</li>
 </ul>

 <h2>Detail Panel</h2>